 If this hard buildup is left too long on the surface of your teeth, and under the gumline in the natural pocket between your teeth and gums, you may develop periodontitis.
 A condition three out of ten Australian adults are currently living with, often unknowingly.
 The result of not treating periodontitis, or active gum disease, is the loss of teeth.
-For the remainder of the population, the more common gum disease gingivitis will occur – the main reason for bleeding gums and bad breath.
+For the remainder of the population, the more common gum disease gingivitis will occur.

-A professional teeth cleaning cost will vary depending on your level of gum disease.
-According to the Australian Dental Association, if you visit the dentist for a teeth cleaning every six months, and your gums are nice and healthy, you can expect your teeth cleaning cost between $95 – $270 for a routine teeth cleaning.
+The cost of a professional teeth cleaning will vary depending on your level of gum disease.
+According to the Australian Dental Association, if you visit the dentist for teeth cleaning every six months, and your gums are nice and healthy, you can expect to pay between $95 – $270 for a routine tooth cleaning.
 If you have developed periodontitis, and require a deep gum cleaning, this will cost on average from $320 for a mild case up to $1460 for chronic severe gum disease to treat – or even more in some circumstances.